biosciflo/VISION/README.md

 #### Standalone Version Installation
 **General Steps for All Platforms:**
-1. Download the ZIP file for your respective operating system (Windows, macOS, or Linux) from the VISION official website.
+1. Download the lates VISION Version for your respective operating system (Windows, macOS, or Linux) from the VISION official website (https://github.com/biosciflo/VISION/releases).
 2. Extract the ZIP file to your desired location.
 This will create a folder containing the VISION executable and all necessary dependencies.

 ##### **Windows:**